 James M. Loree

-Prior to his tenure at Stanley Black & Decker, Jim’s 19-year career with GE was broad-based, spanning a multitude of assignments and industries.
-He joined GE in 1980 on their Financial Management training program and followed that with a four-year stint on the GE Audit staff.
+Prior to Stanley Black & Decker, Loree held a successful 19-year career with GE, spanning a multitude of assignments and industries.
+He joined GE in 1980 as part of the Financial Management training program then joined the GE Audit staff.
 For the next twelve years he held positions of increased responsibility in financial and operating management in industrial businesses, corporate and at GE Capital.

 Loree is an active member of the business community and the non-profit sector.
 He is a director of Whirlpool Corporation, serves as a Trustee of his alma mater, Union College, and is a director at both Hartford Hospital and the Jim and Rebecca Loree Foundation.
 He is a member of the Wall Street Journal CEO Council, the Business Roundtable, the U.S. Chamber of Commerce, Fortune’s CEO Initiative and the CEO Action for Diversity & Inclusion.
 He is also a director for the National Association of Manufacturers.

 Loree is happily married to his wife, Rebecca, with three children…all young women.